orangy/turb/README.md

 turb
 ====

-Alternative approach to reactive APIs using lifetimes instead of returning subscriptions
+Alternative approach to reactive APIs using scopes instead of returning subscriptions